wcandillon/react-native-expo-image-cache/README.md

 const {uri} = this.props;
 const path = CacheManager.get(uri).getPath();
-// if path is undefined, the image download has been cancel CacheManager.get(uri).cancel(); // Cancel image download if one is in progress
+// if path is undefined, the image download has been
 ```

 You can also clear the local cache: